Talk, Listen, Connect: How Humans and AI Evaluate Empathy in Responses to Emotionally Charged Narratives: Method

 \subsubsection{Fine-tuning Experiment}

 We further explored methods of improving model performance using instruction fine-tuning to enable GPT-4o to perform more effectively.
 For the fine-tuning experiment, the prompt design was kept consistent with the methodology outlined above.
-Our data was stratified to make a balanced distribution among empathy scales, alongside persona attributes and positive and negative stories, to form a candidate training set.
-Finally, we make a balanced instruction training set, comprising 80 stories with similar distribution as our test set.
-Fine-tuning is conducted in two nested steps: first, by using the stories, that is, the stories—paired with corresponding human-annotated empathy ratings (GPT-4o FT Story-only).
+Our data were stratified to create a balanced distribution across empathy scales, persona attributes (gender, empathic concern, perspective taking, and experience similarity), and positive and negative story tags, forming a candidate training set.
+Each story was treated as a single unit, with a composite categorical class constructed by concatenating the values of the stratified features.
+This approach ensures that stratification respects the joint distribution of these variables across training and test sets.
+Next, we counted the frequency of each composite class.
+Those with fewer than two occurrences were considered ``rare'' and handled separately, as they cannot be properly stratified.
+For non-rare classes, a stratified train-test split was applied using the composite class as the stratification criterion, and rare stories were split using a random (non-stratified) train-test split to ensure representation.
+Stories not assigned in either the stratified or rare splits were placed in the test set.
+Additionally, we checked stories in training and test sets, verified that no story appeared in both sets, and removed duplicates if necessary.
+Finally, we created a balanced instruction training set, comprising 80 stories with a similar distribution to our test set.
+Histograms of key categorical variables (e.g., tag, empathy, gender) were plotted to confirm that stratification preserved their distributions (see Supplementary materials Figure \ref{fig:stratify}).
+Additionally, Chi-square tests and L1-distance were used to quantify the similarity of distributions between the original and stratified datasets (see Supplementary materials Table \ref{tab:supp-s1}).
+Fine-tuning is conducted in two nested steps: first, by using the stories, that is, the stories paired with corresponding human-annotated empathy ratings (GPT-4o FT Story-only).
 Second, building upon this, the model is further fine-tuned using not only the stories and empathy ratings but also additional reader-level attributes, including gender, similarity of experience with the storytellers, and self-reported empathic concern and perspective taking (GPT-4o FT All).